Modeling and Discovering Direct Causes for Predictive Models: Optimization with an Independence Rule

-Before presenting empirical results to further demonstrate the effectiveness of the I-decomposability rule, we note here that the \textsc{nonsym-search} in Algorithm~\ref{alg:direct-causes} (with line~7) is \emph{anytime}.
-That is, we can interrupt the search algorithm at any time without losing the true direct causes.
-This can be achieved by bounding the depth \(d\) in Line~4 of Algorithm~\ref{alg:smart-search}.
-This result is crucial in practice under limited resources.
+Before presenting some empirical results, we note that \textsc{nonsym-search} in Algorithm~\ref{alg:direct-causes} is \emph{anytime}.
+Specifically, we can bound the depth \(d\) in Line~4 of Algorithm~\ref{alg:smart-search} without losing the true direct causes.
+This result is crucial for practitioners especially when computational resources are limited.